5 Strategic Methods To Deal With Hospital Budget Cuts Without Downsizing Services

 Extra Costs to Consider

-Each mobile imaging company will have its own way of handling these extra costs, so it’s important to set clear expectations of what you are responsible for.
-Some costs to consider include:
+Each mobile imaging company will have its way of handling these extra costs, so it’s important to set clear expectations of what you are responsible for.

 • A security deposit